 The second was Stiff’s Standoff by Jamie Edmundson.
 This was a great take on the mercenary band theme facing impossible odds but finding unexpected solutions, with a great combination of grit and humor that is the trademark of good grimdark.
 Like the story mentioned before, there were a lot of twists and unexpected surprises, especially for a story this short.

-The rest of the pack was interesting, if not as wonderful as these two 5-star tales.
+The rest of Beyond the Shadows was interesting, if not as wonderful as these two 5-star tales.
 Honestly, there is a lot to like and something for everybody, but a good number of these fall short due to the editing.
 There were some great ideas that could have been a lot better with some solid polishing.